goroyabu/ugs/README.md

 ## Archive Acquisition (local + remote fallback)

-1. Obtain the upstream archive `ugs.tar.gz` and place it under `third_party/tarballs/`.
+1. Obtain the upstream archive `ugs.tar.gz` and place it under `archives/`.
 2. Alternatively, set `-DUGS_SRC_ARCHIVE=/absolute/path/to/ugs.tar.gz` when running CMake (useful for archives stored elsewhere on the machine).
-3. Hash pinning is mandatory: `UGS_SRC_SHA256` defaults to the known SHA and is validated before extraction.
+3. When using remote downloads (`NET_FETCH=ON`), hash pinning is required: `UGS_SRC_SHA256` must be set (it defaults to the known SHA) and is used to verify downloaded archives.
+For purely local archives, hash pinning is optional.
 4. To allow remote downloads (used only when no local archive is found), configure with `-DNET_FETCH=ON`.
-The downloaded file is verified and saved back into `third_party/tarballs/`.
+The downloaded file is verified against `UGS_SRC_SHA256` and stored under `.cache/downloads/` as a cache.
 5. If neither a local archive nor NET_FETCH is available, configuration fails with guidance.

 ## Configure, Build, Install